-- Enter a name for the widget in the Project name field.
+- Enter a name for the widget in the Project name field and click Next.

-- Under Integration Extensions select Widget Extension and Excel Extension.
+- Under Integration Extensions, select Widget Extension and Spreadsheet Extension and click Next.

-- Select the Server Configuration you want to use when publishing the project.
+- Select the Server Configuration to use when you publish the project and click Finish.

 - Click Yes when asked to publish the project.

-- Go to File -> New -> WebSphere Portlet Factory Model .
+- Click File -> New -> WebSphere Portlet Factory Model.

-- Select the project for which you want to create the model.
+- Select the project for which you want to create the model and click Next.

 - Select the model type.
-In this case, select Excel Widget.
+In this case, select Spreadsheet View & Form and click Next.

-- Enter the widget title and select the Mashups Toolbox category under which you want the widget to appear.
-Next.
+- Enter the widget title and, in Widget Category, select the Lotus Mashups Toolbox category under which you want the widget to appear and click Next.

-- Optionally, enter the column settings.
-Click Next
+- Optionally, enter the column settings and click Next.

-- Optionally enter the Details Page settings.
-Click Next
+- Optionally, enter the Details Page settings and click Next.

 - Enter the model name and click Finish.